Monkey Dory

-"Monkey Dory" is the fifth episode of the American superhero television series Peacemaker, a spin-off from the 2021 film The Suicide Squad.
+"Monkey Dory" is the fifth episode of the American black comedy superhero drama television series Peacemaker, a spin-off from the 2021 film The Suicide Squad.
 The episode was written by series creator James Gunn and directed by Rosemary Rodriguez.
 It originally aired on HBO Max on January 27, 2022.

-The series is set after the events of The Suicide Squad, and follows Christopher Smith / Peacemaker.
+The series is set after the events of The Suicide Squad, and follows Chris Smith / Peacemaker.
 Smith returns to his home but is forced to work with A.R.G.U.S. agents on a classified operation only known as "Project Butterfly".
 Smith also has to deal with his personal demons, including feeling haunted by memories of people he killed for "peace", as well as reconnecting with his estranged father.
 In the episode, the police re-open Auggie's case as he claims he was framed by his own son.
 Meanwhile, the team prepares for an operation on a factory connected to the Butterflies.

 The episode received generally positive reviews from critics, who praised the humor, action sequences and character development, although the pacing received some criticism.